Sport in Edmonton: Baseball

-Baseball in Edmonton dates back to 1884 when the Edmonton Legislatures came to play.
-27 years later in 1907 the team changed its name to the Edmonton Grays until 1909, the name had become the Edmonton Eskimos for two years.
-Then in 1912, they changed to the Edmonton Gray Birds for only two years.
-The team would change its name for the last time, back to the Eskimos for almost 35 years.
+Professional baseball in Edmonton dates back to 1884 when the Edmonton Legislatures were formed.
+By 1907 the team had become known as the Edmonton Grays until 1909 when it became the Edmonton Eskimos, then the Edmonton Gray Birds in 1912 and 1913 before operating again as the Eskimos in various leagues until 1961.
 Alongside the Eskimos were the Edmonton Drakes, Lloydminster Meridians, Edmonton Cubs, Edmonton Navy Cardinals Edmonton Dodgers and the Edmonton Oilers team which existed in 1964.